-Telehealth services and teleconsultations require an interactive telecommunication system, consisting of special two-way audio and video equipment that permits real time consultation between the patient and provider.
-Providers are responsible for ensuring complete confidentiality and privacy of the worker is protected at all times.
-No payment shall be made to the worker or provider for obtaining or maintaining equipment for a telehealth appointment.
+Telehealth services require an interactive telecommunication system consisting of special twoway audio and video equipment that permits real time consultation between the worker and provider.
+Providers are responsible for ensuring complete confidentiality and protecting the privacy of the worker at all times.

+No payment will be made to the worker or provider for obtaining or maintaining equipment for a telehealth appointment.